Tim-Kirkwood/SyntenyQC/README.md

 - Secondly, these are parsed to define reciprocal best hits between every pair of neighbourhoods.
 - Thirdly, these reciprocal best hits are used to derive a neighbourhood similarity network.
 Nodes are neighbourhood filenames and edges indicate two neighbourhood nodes that have a similarity > SIMILARITY_FILTER.
-  Similarity = Number of RBHs / Number of proteins encoded in smallest neighbourhood in pair.
+  Similarity = Number of RBHs / Number of proteins in smallest neighbourhood in pair.
 - Finally, this network is pruned to remove neighbourhoods that exceed the user's SIMILARITY_FILTER threshold.
-  Nodes that remain are copied to the newly created folder 'genbank_folder/ClusterSieve'.
+  Nodes that remain are copied to the newly created folder 'genbank_folder/sieve_results/genbank'.

 options:
   -h, --help            show this help message and exit